icy/bash-coding-style/README.md

 ## Description

-This is a set of `Bash` coding conventions and good pratices.
+This is a set of `Bash` coding conventions and good practices.

 ## Authors.
 License